bigcommerce/catalyst/.changeset/flat-tables-hang.md

 ---
 If app is not running on Vercel's infra, `<Analytics />` and `<SpeedInsights />` are not rendered.

-Opt-in to disable vercel analytics and speed insights by setting the following env vars to `true`
+Opt-out of vercel analytics and speed insights by setting the following env vars to `true`

 - `DISABLE_VERCEL_ANALYTICS`
 - `DISABLE_VERCEL_SPEED_INSIGHTS`